On Differential Graded Eilenberg Moore Construction: -equivariant derived categories

-\begin{corollary} Let $X$ be a quasi-projective scheme over some field $k$.
-Then the following are true. \begin{enumerate} \item Suppose $G$ is a finite group acting on $X$, such that $(|G|, \charac k) = 1$.
-Let us denote by $\cD^b_G(X)$ the bounded derived category of the abelian category of $G$-equivariant sheaves.
-Note that if $G$ acts on $X$, it induces an action on $\cD^b(X)$.
-Let $\cD^b(X)^G$ be the category described above \todo{give reference to Elagin}.
-Then
+\begin{corollary} Suppose $X$ is quasi-projective smooth variety over a field $k$ and $G$ is a finite group of order $\abs{G}$ such that $(\charac k, \abs{G}) = 1$. \begin{enumerate} \item Assume that $G$ acts on $X$.
+Let $\cD^b_G(X)$ denote the bounded derived category of $G$-equivariant coherent sheaves.
+Then with the induced action of $G$ on $\cD^b(X)$, we have